kaz-utashiro/greple/README.md

         greple --uniqcolor 'colou?r\w*'

-    When used with option **-i**, color is selected in case-insensitive fashion.
-If you want case-insensitive match and case-sensitive color selection, indicate insensitiveness in the pattern rather than command option (e.g. `(?i)pattern`).
+    When used with option **-i**, color is selected still in case-sensitive fashion.
+If you want case-insensitive color selection, use next **--uniqsub** option.

 - **--uniqsub**=_function_, **--us**=_function_